You can’t avoid using emails.

-Without this, messages can be read outside the sender and intended recipient, which is why many platforms, such as Slack and WhatsApp, have made this part of their DNA, as more people demand safe digital communication.
+Without this, messages can be read outside the sender and intended recipient, which is why many instant messaging tools, such as Slack and WhatsApp, have made this part of their DNA, as more people demand safe digital communication.

 Sending mass emails is a pertinent marketing technique.

 However, this perk is also a gateway to misguided distribution at scale, and with it, the potential for an endless chain of overexposure, in which more and more people gain access to sensitive information.